- What is the Big Data Lab used for?

-How do I access a VM in the Big Data Lab?
+How do I access VMs in the Big Data Lab?

-Once connected to the VPN, follow these directions and use the vSphere Client or OpenNebula to access your VM.
+Once you are connected to the VPN, follow these directions to access your VM.

 Adams Hall, Weed Hall, Weller Hall, and C.V.
 Starr:

-A VPN connection is not needed to access VMs on Hofstra lab computers in Adams Hall, Weed Hall, Weller Hall, and C.V.
-Starr, except for VDI labs.
+A VPN connection is not needed to access VMs on Hofstra lab computers in Adams Hall and Weed Hall.
+VPN access is also not required on lab computers in C.V.
+Starr and Weller Hall, except for VDI labs.